 Smoke Chamber Reconstruction | Smoke Chamber Parging

 Chimney Solutions can reconstruct or parge your chimney’s smoke chamber.
-People all across Atlanta, Buford, Duluth, Lawrenceville, Norcross, Woodstock, Marietta, Cumming, Kennesaw and the surrounding areas have turned to us to ensure the safe operation of their chimney and fireplace systems.
+People all across Atlanta, Buford, Duluth, Lawrenceville, Norcross, Gainesville, Woodstock, Marietta, Cumming, Kennesaw and the surrounding areas have turned to us to ensure the safe operation of their chimney and fireplace systems.

 One of the most important components of your chimney system is the smoke chamber.
 This area of your masonry chimney starts right above the damper and continues up to where the flue tiles begin.
 This transitional area between the firebox and flue is often overlooked or forgotten by homeowners, but it is also where approximately 60% of all chimney fires start.
 Many times, the smoke chamber is constructed of corbeled brick or block work that starts wide at the base then narrows at the top where it becomes the support for the flue system.

 Most smoke chamber issues occur because of improper construction.
 Typically, masons leave this area unlined.
 Since common brick is low in reflective properties, the area ends up radiating as much heat as it receives.
 Over time, heat that is absorbed into the brick will transfer into framing or nearby walls which can dry out the wood.
 This makes for a potential fire hazard since dry wood can ignite easier.